Skip to main content

 • build and run your application

-• manage execution environments (Stages) with dedicated configurations
+• manage execution environments (Stages) with dedicated Configurations

 • invite members for collaboration

-• release updates on a regularar basis
+• release updates on a regular basis

 • share access to your application with your users